johnnyboustany/Bloom-Filter-Recommender/README.md

 ## Implementation

-I created a CSV file with a list of nano-fish and their corresponding data.
+I created a CSV file with a list of 300 fish and their corresponding data.
 I included qualitative information for each fish regarding their habitat of origin, aquarium plant and substrate preferences and water salinity (freshwater or brackish).
 I also included quantitative information, including the ranges of pH, temperature, and hardness that the fish can tolerate and the minimum tank size that would be suitable for them.

 <p align="center">
     <img src="./assets/fish_data.png" height=100 alt="">